takenet/deckard/helm/README.md

   redis:
     cluster:
       mode: true
-      addresses: redis-node-1:6379,redis-node-2:6379,redis-node-3:6379
 ```

+and set `cache.connectionSecret.existingSecret` (with `cache.connectionSecret.key`) to a Secret whose value is a cluster URL in go-redis's format: a base URI plus repeated `addr=host:port` query parameters, e.g. `redis://redis-node-1:6379?addr=redis-node-2:6379&addr=redis-node-3:6379`.
+Redis Cluster has no database selector (no `SELECT`), and its URL parser does not accept `skip_verify`.

-- The built-in `bitnami/redis` dependency in this chart is documented and validated for standalone cache usage in this chart version.
+- The built-in `bitnami/redis` dependency in this chart is documented and validated for standalone cache usage only; enabling it together with `cache.redis.cluster.mode=true` fails chart validation.

 ### MongoDB's Chart configuration